jimcoles/jims-ml-sandbox/README.md

 4. Train the model by calling model.fit().      <=== THIS IS WHERE THE CPU CHURNS and SPIKES
 5. Test the model using known expected outputs
 5. For all queries, call model.predict( ) with inputs

-### Problems

----
-#### Problem 1: A predictive n-dimensional data point model

-Description: Load a 2D x, y datapoint set that is roughly quadratic and have the model generate y values given x.

-Variants:

-* 2 points should produce a simple linear essentially perfect model
-* a scatter of many points with linear model should fit the best line
-* 3 points to define a quadratic with 2nd order model
-* Use this simple case as a way to understand standard Keras layers
-* Write a custom Keras layer, possibly a finite element solver

-Train: Associate text descriptions with 2D images
-Output: 2D bitmaps that fit a query.
-The model assembles images wherein keywords in the query are matched to

----
-#### Problem 4: Local Document knowledge store

-A model takes in a bunch of general information in the form of source and word documents, emails.
-The model can then 'search' for concepts, present them by data, author, source document.

-Provide a timeline of documents on a given subject.

-For example, a set of state laws and regulations.

-Instead of a simple statistical model in which the applications are just the most commonly used, this will factor in day of the week time of day animal favor, recent history over older history

-- Time of day
-- Location GPS
-- Day of week

-#### Problem 5: Voice and Music generator